Coastal exposures of the Santa Monica Mountains rarely experience freezing temperatures

 (P > 0.05).
 We conclude that reduction in vessel diameter is more significant than reduction in vessel length for protection from freezing-induced embolism of stem xylem.
 Furthermore, limits in the genetic plasticity of some species to reduce vessel diameter may preclude their survival at freezing sites.

 Sauer, Kaitlyn E.; Ordog, Theodora V.; and Nakamatsu, Nicole A.P.M.K.O.M., "Correlation Between Freezing Sites and Xylem Vessel Diameter for Three Chaparral Species of the Santa Monica Mountains" (2014).
-Pepperdine University, All Undergraduate Student Research.
+Pepperdine University, Featured Research.
 Paper 136.